Credentialing Denials: 8 Common Reasons and How to Avoid Them

 A recent study even indicated that provider eligibility was among the top 3 reasons claims are denied.

-Although minor, these errors can cause ineligibility issues, which have tremendous repercussions.
+Although minor, these errors can lead to ineligibility issues with tremendous repercussions.
 Some of these repercussions include reimbursement delays and additional administrative burdens.

 2. Non-Compliance with Payer-Specific Protocols